Notable People

 That emphasis is honest.
 It is the essence of the work.

-His accomplishment was not only preserving swing but keeping it socially active
+His accomplishment was keeping swing socially active

 Gelato's official site calls him the Godfather of Swing and lists a career that has taken him from Ronnie Scott's to major festivals, Blue Note dates, royal events, and Paul McCartney's wedding.
 Those could read like trophy lines.
 The more revealing detail is the long residency at Ronnie Scott's and the repeated return to sold-out live rooms.